Import EDMs

 Step 3: Upload the files to S3

-The RMS Risk Modeler API does not offer an operation for uploading EDMs to AWS storage buckets.
+The Moody's Risk Modeler API does not offer an operation for uploading EDMs to AWS storage buckets.
 Rather, application clients must use the AWS APIs to manage the uploading of database artifacts (MDF or BAK files) to storage buckets.

 Client applications may use use the S3 path attribute values (Prefix, awsRegion, uploadId, access key, secret key, session key) and security credentials returned upload to upload database artifacts to the storage bucket.